Skip to main content

 Design of Liquid Staking (stCORE)

 stCORE is designed to enhance the utility of the CORE token and simplify the staking process.
-This initiative allows token holders to maximize their asset potential with greater flexibility and efficiency.
+This initiative allows token holders to maximize the potential of their assets with greater flexibility and efficiency.

 Design Summary

-• We introduce a new module called Earn along with a standard ERC-20 token stCORE
+• A new module called Earn is introduced alongside a standard ERC-20 token, stCORE

-• Users interact with Earn module, to mint/redeem/withdraw their assets
+• Users interact with the Earn module to mint, redeem, and withdraw assets

-• Earn module interacts with Core platform contracts such as PledgeAgent (the staking contract) and CandidateHub
+• The Earn module interacts with Core platform contracts such as PledgeAgent (staking) and CandidateHub

-• All incurred value of Earn will be reflected in the stCORE token value
+• All value accrued by the Earn module is reflected in the stCORE token value

-• The CORE/stCORE conversion ratio will be updated daily to fit the turn round mechanism of Core blockchain
+• The CORE/stCORE conversion ratio is updated daily

 User Perspective